regtay/Kenobi/Kenobi.md

 Nmap done: 1 IP address (1 host up) scanned in 34.70 seconds
 ```

+Using the nmap command above, how many shares have been found?
+3

+What port is FTP running on?
+21

 ```
 nmap -p 445 --script=smb-enum-shares.nse,smb-enum-users.nse 10.10.162.24
 Starting Nmap 7.91 ( https://nmap.org ) at 2021-04-15 12:47 CDT